skaeneman/Mobile-App/README.md

 # Mobile-App
-This is a demo application to test the Ionic framework, Angular, and Node.
+This is a demo application to test the Ionic framework, Angular, and Node